Liberty vs. Syracuse NCAA Football Odds, Plays and Insights | September 24, 2021

 - The Flames have been favored by 6 points or more once this season and covered the spread.

-- When Liberty scores more than 16.7 points, it is 2-0 against the spread and 3-0 overall.
+- Liberty is 2-0 against the spread and 3-0 overall in games when it records more than 16.7 points.

 - The Flames have turned the ball over one time this season, one fewer than the Orange have forced (2).